-1. Press down and slide off the battery pack compartment cover as shown.

-- Unfasten the plastic retainer strap and lift the battery pack out of the compartment, then gently pull on the battery connector to disconnect it. - Insert the new battery pack's connector into the socket in the compartment, place the battery pack into the compartment, and refasten the retainer strap.

-4. Replace the cover.
+- 1. Press down and slide off the battery pack compartment cover. - 2.
+Lift the battery pack out of the compartment, then gently pull on the battery connector to disconnect it. - 3.
+Insert the new battery pack's connector into the socket in the compartment, place the battery pack into the compartment. - 4.
+Replace the cover.